liamcharger/live-lyrics-iOS/README.md

 - Keep track of important notes for each song, ensuring you never miss a beat during rehearsals or performances.

 ## Release checklist:
-- Update Firebase Remote Config version value
+- Update Firebase Remote Config value for "*currentVersion*"
 - Confirm WhatsNewView row items are up-to-date
 - Generate new screenshots of updated views